 Become a Site Coordinator

-Baltimore First Site Coordinator applications are now open for Spring 2020.
+Baltimore First Site Coordinator applications are now open for Fall 2020.

 As a student-led program of the Center, PDF Document: Baltimore First is an opportunity for students at all stages of the active citizenship continuum (Break Away 2014) to engage with our Baltimore community.
 Baltimore First offers two volunteer opportunities for student engagement: as a General Volunteer or a Site Coordinator.
 Learn more about becoming a site coordinator below or consider becoming a General Volunteer.

 Still have questions?
 Contact the Baltimore First Student Executive Board at firstname.lastname@example.org.

 Baltimore First Site Coordinators will:

 - communicate expectations and build a strong cohort of peers committed to service;

 - facilitate reflection in a group of their peers; and